juvalen/mb-checker/README.md

 Allow it finish and all result files will appear in _work_dir_ subdirectory.
 Original **Bookmarks** file can now be replaced with **Bookmarks.out**.
 Restart browser to reload them.

+If it is run with no return code options **buildJSON** will just classify original bookmarks in files by their return code.

 **Scripts deal with UTF-8 characters**

 ```